 diagnostic_plots(boston, 'LSTAT')

-LSTAT is clearly not normally distributed — the histogram has a long tail to the right and the Q-Q plot deviates from the diagonal.
+LSTAT is clearly not normally distributed.
+The histogram has a long tail to the right and the Q-Q plot deviates from the diagonal.
 The boxplot confirms outliers only at the right tail.
-For this variable you will use the IQR method.
+For this variable we use the IQR method.

 diagnostic_plots(boston, 'CRIM')